-- Identify whether the reasons are authorised or unauthorised - Make a telephone call, and send letters to make parents/carers aware that their child is at risk of being persistently absent - Meet with parents/carers to discuss the pupil's attendance, understand the barriers for absence and put steps in place to support its improvement.
+identify whether the reasons are authorised or unauthorised

+Send letters to make parents aware that their child is at risk of being persistently absent

+Meet with parents to discuss the pupil's attendance, understand the barriers for absence and put steps in place to support its improvement.
 Interventions could include in class support, specific day interventions, pastoral interventions, ELSA or behaviour interventions.
-These would be monitored over time to ensure that they have impact - Work with the school's pastoral team to support school attendance - Refer the matter to the EWO if attendance is a concern - Make a referral to the county inclusion team to provide attendance support
+These would be monitored over time to ensure that they have impact

+Work with the school's pastoral team to support school attendance

+Refer the matter to the EWO if attendance is a concern

+Make a referral to the county inclusion team to provide attendance support